nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 Provider systems not supporting inactive problems **MUST** display a message in the section banner to indicate:

- - inactive problems are not supported as in the [HTML Implementation Guide - Not Supported](accessrecord_development_html_implementation_guide.html#not-supported) section
+ - inactive problems are not supported as in the [HTML implementation guide - Not supported](accessrecord_development_html_implementation_guide.html#not-supported) section
  - that any problems and issues recorded for the patient are included in the 'Active Problems and Issues' subsection

-Provider systems that do support inactive problems, but when no records exist for the requested patient, **MUST** display the standard [HTML implementation guide - supported but hasn’t been recorded](accessrecord_development_html_implementation_guide.html#supported-but-hasnt-been-recorded) message.
+Provider systems that do support inactive problems, but when no records exist for the requested patient, **MUST** display the standard [HTML implementation guide - Supported but hasn’t been recorded](accessrecord_development_html_implementation_guide.html#supported-but-hasnt-been-recorded) message.

 ## HTML view ##